Dallinger/Dallinger/docs/source/setup_virtualenv.rst

 more in depth description can be found on the `documentation site for virtualenvwrapper <http://virtualenvwrapper.readthedocs.io/en/latest/install.html#python-interpreter-virtualenv-and-path>`__.

 Finally, the ``mkvirtualenv`` makes your first virtual environment which you've named ``dlgr_env``.
-We have explicitly passed it the location of the python that the virtualenv should use inside it.
+We have explicitly passed it the location of the Python that the virtualenv should use.
+This Python has been mapped to the ``python`` command inside the virtual environment.

 In the future, you can work on your virtual environment by running:
 ::